Earth and Environmental Sciences

 In addition to these required classes, students must take a calculus course, and are encouraged to take additional supporting sciences such as chemistry, physics, math, biology, and/or computer science to lay a foundation for the interdisciplinary nature of the earth and environmental sciences and to prepare for future endeavors.

-Students who qualify may complete a research experience with associated coursework, culminating in a written Thesis and oral presentation, to be considered for Honors.
+Students who qualify may complete a research experience with associated coursework in their senior year, culminating in a written thesis and oral presentation, to be considered for Honors.